 Beef tenderloin is tender, buttery, and…bland.
 Uninteresting.
-Spineless.1
+Spineless.

-I realized – I’m overly harsh to tenderloin.
-Sure, it doesn’t have the big, beefy flavor that some other cuts have.2 But it does give a mild, beefy base for other flavors…like horseradish.
+I’m overly harsh on tenderloin.
+Sure, it doesn’t have the big, beefy flavor that some other cuts have.
+(Look to the ribeye for big beef flavor.)
+But it does give a mild, beefy base for other flavors...like horseradish.
 I love beef and horseradish, and I love beef tenderloin with horseradish most of all.

-Of course, I’m cooking it on my rotisserie, turning4 the horseradish mustard, garlic, and herbs into a delicious crust on the outside of the tenderloin.
+Of course, I'm cooking it on my rotisserie, turning the horseradish mustard, garlic, and herbs into a delicious crust on the outside of the tenderloin.
+(Get it?
+Turning?
+Thank you, thank you, I’ll be here all week.)

 Looking for a show-stopper recipe for the holidays?
 Look no further - Rotisserie beef tenderloin with horseradish mustard crust is the one you’re looking for.